UtkarshChandel/Note-It-Up_front/README.md

-# Note-It-Up-Front with OPenAI and GPT-3
+# Note-It-Up-Front

-This project was part of JIT hackathon
+- This project was part of JIT hackathon